 Using the Script to Get the CSV

 The script `dlg_json2csv.py` has the ability to take the URL(s) that you provide and using their API to create a CSV.
 The script can handle a list of URLs or a single one.
 If you have multiple URLs then you will need to have a txt file that contains a URL on each line of the file.
 Then the script will get the metadata and the URL to the item you are wanting to pull.
 Some of the items are not available via the API because of ownership and copyright.
-This means that the link to the actual item is not available but a thumbnail is.
-So when the item is not present in the API’s response, then I replace it with the link to the Thumbnail of that image.
+This means that the link to the actual item is not available, but a thumbnail is.
+So, when the item is not present in the API’s response, then I replace it with the link to the Thumbnail of that image.
 The metadata should be publicly available.
 This is just something to note because you may come across this problem where the item is a thumbnail or only one page of a pdf.
 Please refer to the README file for a more technical description of the script and how to use it.

 It is also important to note that the DLG doesn’t provide the URL to the video alone, but the video that is embedded in another small webpage.
 Omeka is picky and will not import webpages as items, just the item itself.
-Thus this will not work for video files.
+Thus, this script will not work for video files.

 You’re almost there!